History of rail transport in France: Government intervention

-The 1842 agreement, designed by Adolphe Thiers, The Thiers Plan adopted in 1842 called for the state to contribute about $50,000 per mile and own the system.
+The 1842 agreement was designed by Adolphe Thiers.
+The Thiers Plan, adopted in 1842, called for the state to contribute about $50,000 per mile and own the system.
 Private companies spend about $40,000 per mile for track, equipment, buildings, locomotives, and cars.
 The government further subsidized the companies by having the department of the Ponts et Chaussées do most of the planning and engineering work for new lines.
 The government would assist in securing the land, often by expropriation.
 The government also agreed to pay infrastructure costs, building bridges, tunnels, and track bed.
 The private companies would then furnish the tracks, stations and rolling stock, as well as pay the operating costs.
 The policy was confusing and contradictory, and blocked monopolies, which meant no regional networks could form.

 This general policy masked many exceptions and additions.
-The most successful companies, especially the Compagnie du Nord, would often build their own lines themselves in order to avoid the complications of going through the government.
+The most successful companies, especially the Chemins de fer du Nord, would often build their own lines themselves in order to avoid the complications of going through the government.
 For instance, during the economic boom period of the 1850s, the national government had to pay only 19 percent of the costs of railway construction.
 Other less successful lines, such as the Midi, would often need more assistance from the government to remain in operation.
 The same proved true during recessions, such as in 1859, when the railway lines gained a new agreement to save them from bankruptcy.
 In exchange for funding part of the construction of rail lines, the French government set maximum rates that the companies could charge.
-It also insisted that all government traffic must travel at a third of standard costs.
+It also insisted that all government traffic must travel at a third of standard cost.

 The expectation that the government would eventually nationalize the rail system formed another important element in French railway legislation.
 The original agreement of 1842 leased the railway lines to the companies for only 36 years.
 Napoleon III extended these leases to 99 years soon after he came to power.
 That the rail companies only operated on leases paved the way for the nationalization of the French rail lines under the socialist government of the 1930s.

-When the Republic replaced the monarchy in 1848, 2000 miles of track were in operation but the situation was highly unsatisfactory.
+When the Republic replaced the monarchy in 1848, 2000 miles (3200 km) of track were in operation, but the situation was highly unsatisfactory.
 Three dozen companies were in operation, most of them with incomplete lines that sharply limited traffic.
 Financially, most were in great distress.
-Moving passengers are freight from one plane to another was quite difficult, and everyone called for radical reforms but no legislation was passed.
+Moving passengers and freight from one plane to another was quite difficult, and many called for radical reforms; but no legislation was passed.

+In 1838, the concession for the Strasbourg–Basel railway was granted to the Compagnie du chemin de fer de Strasbourg à Bâle, founded by the Koechlin brothers.

+The railway was opened in 1840–1844.